yuwei823/MelodyRain/README.en.md

 MelodyRain uses the first three files with matching base names to build the project and automatically loads the settings file.
 The PDF is included only as a reference and is not read by the application.
 The sample settings use a solid-color background, two measures per system, and rainbow-colored performance elements.

-Once parsing and layout are complete, the status changes to **谱面、MIDI 与音频已就绪** (Score, MIDI, and audio are ready), and playback can begin.
+Once parsing and layout are complete, the status changes to **Score, MIDI, and audio are ready / 谱面、MIDI 与音频已就绪**, and playback can begin.

 ## Preparing Your Own Assets